cgiff9/tmfuck/README.md

 ## File Format
 ### Directives
-There are four directives that govern important aspects of the machine file:
+There are five directives that govern important aspects of the machine file:
 #### Syntax
 ```